Constitution of Maine: Article X: "Additional Provisions"

 This section contains several sections with no stated overall theme.

-Notably, Section 7 prohibits the printing of Sections 1, 2, and 5, while stating that they nonetheless remain in force.
+Notably, Section 7 prohibited the printing of Sections 1, 2, and 5, while stating that they nonetheless remain in force.

 The effect of this suppression with respect to Section 5 has been controversial, as described below.
+Section 7 was repealed on November 7, 2023.

 Section 1 dictates the time, place, and apportionment of the first meeting of the legislature.
 (Printing disallowed by Section 7.)

 Section 2 states the terms of the first office holders under the constitution.
 (Printing disallowed by Section 7.)

 Section 3 confirms that previously existing laws will continue in force unless "repugnant to this constitution."

 Section 4 defines the amendment process, which starts with the legislature.

 Section 5 incorporates parts of the Massachusetts law authorizing its separation of Maine, including its stated original office holders.
 (Printing disallowed by Section 7; as described below, this is a source of controversy.)

 Section 6 tasks the Chief Justice to re-organize the constitution as it gets changed.
 "And the Constitution, with the amendments made thereto, in accordance with the provisions thereof, shall be the supreme law of the State."

-Section 7 forbids the printing of sections 1, 2, and 5, while stating that they remain valid.
+Section 7 forbade the printing of sections 1, 2, and 5, while stating that they remain valid.
 The full text is:

+Section 7 was repealed by a popular referendum, on November 7, 2023.